wizdmio/wizdm/README.md

 The router is used to switch among languages, so, from the user perspective, it looks like having multiple apps in different languages (e.g. https://wizdm.io/en/home for English or https://wizdm.io/it/home for Italian).

-The localized content is provided by means of the *wmContent* resolving as an observable granting smooth transitions while switching languages without the need of reloading the full page nor the app.
+The localized content is provided by means of the *wmContent* directive granting smooth transitions while switching languages without the need of reloading the full page nor the app.

 Take a look on [@wizdm/content](libs/content) package for further information.